nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - At least one space is needed between `-d` and `so/SORT_ORDER`.
 - At least one space is needed between `so/SORT_ORDER` and `sb/SORT_BY`.
 - All parameters must be given.
-- No duplicate parameter can be used.
-  - `sort -d so/a sb/c sb/d` is not allowed.
 - `SORT_ORDER` and `SORT_BY` are case-sensitive.
 - Using `sort -d` command will sort all deliveries in VendorVault, not just the displayed list.
-  - e.g. If you have searched for deliveries using the `find` command, the sort command will not sort the previous results of the `find` command, but will sort all deliveries in VendorVault.
+  - e.g. If you have searched for deliveries using the `find -d` command, the sort command will not sort the previous results of the `find -d` command, but will sort all deliveries in VendorVault.

 </box>